 Conham River Car Park, Bristol, BS15 3NY

 A lovely riverside walk that makes up part of the River Avon Trail (which goes all the way from Pill to Bath) and takes about 45 minutes.
-The woodland next to the river is home to owls, foxes, deer and a natural bat cave (Halloweeny!) which is signposted near the ferry crossing point to Beese’s Riverside Bar (currently closed).
+The woodland next to the river is home to owls, foxes, deer and a natural bat cave which is signposted near the ferry crossing point to Beese’s Riverside Bar.

-Conham River Park is part of the River Avon Trail (which begins in Pill and goes all the Pulteney Bridge in Bath), so if little leggies are up for it, you could lengthen your walk and head on to one of the next places on the map.
+If you’re looking for long walks near Bristol, Conham River Trail is part of the River Avon Trail (*Avon Valley Woodlands on the below map* which begins in Pill and goes all the Pulteney Bridge in Bath), so if little leggies are up for it, you could lengthen your walk and head on to one of the next places on the map.

 Eastwood Farm Nature Reserve